top of page

 CheckMark.png

 The return on investment ranges from $5 and $16 dollars depending on situation or circumstance and environment of the child.
-This gain realized in less remedial/special education costs, improved graduation rates and employment opportunities, reduced incarceration rates, and more healthy life choices.
+This gain is realized in less remedial/special education costs, improved graduation rates and employment opportunities, reduced incarceration rates, and more healthy life choices.

 CheckMark.png